 Mount Kilimanjaro routes and their variations take between five to nine days to complete.
 Although Mount Kilimanjaro is known as a "walk-up" mountain, you should not underestimate it and its risks.
 The overall statistics show that less than half of all climbers reach the summit.

-Below are the overall statistics of successful summits as reported by Kilimanjaro National Park:
+Below are the Kilimanjaro success rates as reported by Kilimanjaro National Park (2006):

 All climbers, all routes 45%